Intrinsic Chirality of Graphs in 3-manifolds: Proof of Proposition

 Now let $v$ be a vertex such that some $F_i$ has both its boundary components in $\partial N(v)$.
-Since $F_i$ is incompressible in $X$, the components of $\partial F_i$ bound disjoint disks in $\partial N(v)$ which each nest at least one edge of $\Gamma$.
-Since every vertex of $\Gamma$ is fixed by $g$, it follows that $F_i$ and its boundary components are also setwise invariant under $g$.
+Since $F_i$ is incompressible in $X$, the components of $\partial F_i$ bound disjoint disks in $\partial N(v)$ which each intersect at least one edge of $\Gamma$.
+Since every vertex and edge of $\Gamma$ is invariant under $g$, it follows that $F_i$ and its boundary components are also setwise invariant under $g$.
 Thus $V_{F_i}$ is setwise invariant under $g$.
 Finally, since all of the $U_{e_j}$ and $V_{F_i}$ are setwise invariant under $g$, we know that $W$ must be setwise invariant under $g$ as well.

 To show that the pared manifold $(W, W \cap (P \cup \sigma))$ is simple, first recall that $W$ is the closure of a single component of $X-\sigma$.
 Hence by JSJ for pared manifolds \cite{JS, Jo}, $(W, W \cap (P \cup \sigma))$ is either $I$-fibered, Seifert fibered, or simple as a pared manifold.
 We see that $(W, W \cap (P \cup \sigma))$ cannot be Seifert fibered or $I$-fibered as follows.